-The key initiatives of the Department this year have been: increased outreach efforts through community engagement, and providing Veteran Service Officers' access to electronic records through the development of the CyberVet database; programs, initiatives, and partnerships to address veteran employment and to equip Veteran-Owned Businesses for success; assistance to veterans in accessing training opportunities and transitioning their military training toward state license requirements; expansion of the Women Veterans Program; and continued development of the Illinois Warrior Assistance Program through enhancements to the online presence and social media outreach, the Veterans Cash Lottery Grant Program, supported legislative initiatives to expand Veterans Treatment Courts into more counties.
-Although the Veterans Care Program still exists, new enrollment has been halted due to the plan not meeting the requirements of the Affordable Care Act.
+The key initiatives of the Department this year have been: increased outreach efforts through community engagement; providing Veteran Service Officers' access to electronic records through the development of the CyberVet database; programs, initiatives, and partnerships to address veteran employment and to equip Veteran-Owned Businesses for success; assistance to veterans in accessing training opportunities and transitioning their military training toward state license requirements; expansion of the Women Veterans Program; continued development of the Illinois Warrior Assistance Program through enhancements to the online presence and social media outreach; the Veterans Cash Lottery Grant Program; supported legislative initiatives to expand Veterans Treatment Courts into more counties; and the Veterans Care Program.
+Although the Veterans Care Program still exists, new enrollment is not allowed due to the plan not meeting the requirements of the Affordable Care Act.